 Place each chicken breast between two pieces of wax paper or plastic wrap and pound to ½-inch thickness; sprinkle both sides with salt and pepper; dredge in flour and shake off excess.

-In a large skillet over medium heat, melt butter with olive oil.
+Melt butter with olive oil in a large skillet over medium heat.
 When butter starts to sizzle, add chicken and cook for 3 minutes (do not move chicken – allow it to sit and brown).
-Turn chicken and cook until browned on other side, about 3 minutes.
-Remove chicken to a plate and keep warm (if you do not have a large enough skillet, cook chicken in two batches, dividing butter and olive oil in half for each batch).
+Turn and brown the other side, about 3 minutes.
+Remove the chicken to a plate and keep warm (if you do not have a large enough skillet, cook chicken in two batches, dividing butter and olive oil in half for each batch).